-Greenvale school is an average size community special school.
-All students have an, Education and Health Care Plan (EHCP) generally related to severe learning difficulties and/or profound and multiple learning difficulties.
-Approximately 70% of students and 65% of staff come from ethnically diverse origins.
-The number of students on free school meals is high at 74%.
+Greenvale school is large secondary community special school.
+All students have an, Education and Health Care Plan (EHCP) generally related to severe learning difficulties and/or profound and multiple learning difficulties - we have a small number of young people who are operating at the higher end of our ability range and are on our Woodlands Pathway.
+Approximately 73% of students and 56% of staff come from ethnically diverse origins.
+The number of students on free school meals is high at 53%.

 Promoting equal opportunities and tackling discrimination are at the heart of everything we do at Greenvale School.
-We are committed to ensuring equality of education and opportunity for all students, staff, parents and carers in receipt of services from the school, irrespective of age, disability, gender reassignment, marriage and civil partnership pregnancy and maternity, race, religion or belief, sex, sexual orientation (these are known as Protective Characteristics) and within our school their socio-economic background.
+We are committed to ensuring equality of education and opportunity for all students, staff, parents and carers in receipt of services from the school, irrespective of age, disability, gender reassignment, marriage and civil partnership\pregnancy and maternity, race, religion or belief, sex, sexual orientation (these are known as Protective Characteristics) and within our school their socio-economic background.
 We will build on our culture that celebrates inclusion and diversity as a real strength in which all of those associated with Greenvale School are proud of their identity and able to contribute and participate fully in school life.